MissKay/js-course/week_two.md

 }
 ```

-## Let’s Draw on Canvas
+## Let's Draw on Canvas
 First, we need to create the canvas to be able to draw on it.
 ```
 <canvas id=“canvas”></canvas>
 ```
-Now it’s JavaScript from here on!
+Now it's JavaScript from here on!
 ```
 var canvas = document.getElementById(“canvas”);
 var context = canvas.getContext(“2d”);
 ```
-Let’s give it a width and height
+Let's give it a width and height
 ```
 var canvas = document.getElementById(“canvas”);
 canvas.width = 800;
 canvas.height = 800;
 var context = canvas.getContext(“2d”);
 ```
-Now let’s make that into a function
+Now let's make that into a function
 ```
 function draw() {
 	var canvas = document.getElementById(“canvas”);